Test free of charge

 • Increase process conformity

-Having a clear picture of goals and motivation helps in later steps such as selecting a software solution.
+Having a clear picture of the goals and motivation helps in later steps, for example when selecting a software solution.

-The right team is one of the most important points in a change management project.
-The team should consist of executives, internal process experts and ideally digitization experts who know the workflows and have the digital affinity to efficiently implement a digitization project of this scale.
-If needed, an external implementation consultant would be equally helpful to assess the feasibility of the project from a different perspective and provide support to maintain focus.
+The right team is one of the most important aspects of a change management project.
+The team should consist of managers, internal process experts and ideally digitization experts who know the workflows and have the digital affinity to efficiently implement a digitization project of this magnitude.
+If required, an external implementation consultant would also be helpful to assess the feasibility of the project from a different perspective and provide support to maintain focus.

-It must be ensured that each participating department has a right to speak and that the goals are aligned with each other.
-Often stakeholders pursue their own interests, which leads to problems in the long run.
+It must be ensured that each participating department has a voice and that the objectives are coordinated with each other.
+Stakeholders often pursue their own interests, which leads to problems in the long term.

-Once the goal of a paperless shopfloor has been defined, the next step is to identify specific use cases and workflows that are to be digitized.
-A good approach is to first get an overview of all current paper-based processes and documentation on the shopfloor.
-The goal is to take a close look at the current processes.
+Once the goal of a paperless store floor has been set, the next step is to identify specific use cases and workflows that need to be digitized.
+A good approach is to first get an overview of all current paper-based processes and documentation on the store floor.
+The aim is to take a close look at the current processes.
 What does a classic use journey look like?
 What are the limiting factors?
-What are the biggest painpoints?
-The important thing here is that everyone involved has the same understanding.
+What are the biggest pain points?
+It is important that everyone involved has the same understanding.

 Start by going through the entire process: